-- Remain calm. - Get the flashlight which is kept in your area. - If you are in an unlighted area, proceed cautiously to an area that has emergency lights. - If you become trapped in an elevator remain calm and - Verify that the stop button has not been pushed. - o Open the telephone compartment to contact the elevator company. - o Call out for help. - Floor Supervisors should immediately - Assist persons as needed, especially those with physical handicaps or who may be unfamiliar with the space. - o Check the restrooms. - Downtown: - Check the stairwells. - Check the elevators for trapped persons.
-The Kone Elevator entrapment line is elevator entrapment line is 1-877-438-0393.
-Note that only specially trained personnel, a representative of the Kone Elevator (Service line: 1-877-276-8691) or a First Responder may rescue a person trapped in an elevator.
-Reassure them and remind them to stay calm.
-Do not try to open the doors.
-The elevator may begin working again at any time, potentially causing injury. - Await further instructions.
+- Remain calm. - Get the flashlight which is kept in your area. - If you are in an unlighted area, proceed cautiously to an area that has emergency lights. - If you become trapped in an elevator remain calm and - Verify that the stop button has not been pushed. - Open the telephone compartment to contact the elevator company. - Call out for help. - Floor Supervisors should immediately - Assist persons as needed, especially those with physical handicaps or who may be unfamiliar with the space. - Check the restrooms. - For multi-level locations - Check the stairwells. - Check the elevators for trapped persons. - Reassure them and remind them to stay calm. - Do not try to open the doors, only elevator personnel or first responders may use keys to open the doors - The elevator may begin working again at any time - Await further instructions.